occultlang/occult/README.md

 - [ ] Windows support
 - [ ] Add for loops
 - [ ] Add matching
 - [x] Add casting (already implemented with c casting by mistake) :O (i havent tested it fully, but it works?)
+(CHANGE C KEYWORD TO OCCULT KEYWORD)
 - [ ] Better string support to guarantee safety + syntax
 - [ ] Better multidimensional array syntax
 - [ ] Allow function defs to be at the beginning of everything so they can be called anywhere